 Se-Joon and Se-Wa are siblings with a dark, complex relationship.
 Se-Wa, a girl considered psychotic by others, is attached to her brother... a little too attached.
 In her eyes, there is only Se-Joon, and no one else.
 And what of Se-Joon's feelings?

 A dark desire disturbs the sanctity of the heart.
 The color of it cannot be recognized and its quench cannot be satisfied.
 What it yearns for, it cannot have.
 The sole pleasure that fuels its beat drowns slowly in its own drum; and something far more devastating blooms from these buds of desire.
 Some may call it wrong.
 Some may even call it evil – but it’s disguise is far more illusory.
-The petals soaked with taboo, the stem etched with sin; the flower that arises from the crevices of this heart can be nothing but a flower of “evil”, or in more colloquial terms, of love.
+The petals soaked with taboo, the stem etched with sin; the flower that arises from the crevices of this heart can be nothing but a flower of “evil”, or in more colloquial terms,

 This longing is not foreign to the fictional characters of this story nor are the reverberating effects of such experiences.
 What this narrative is able to capture, is the rawest form of this feeling, or “love” in all of its tarnish and flaws; without the idyllic socially-studded romanticizing, and without the morally constructed, hypocritical barriers that reductively portray love in mathematical terms and axioms.